algolia/algoliasearch-extension-reranking/README.md

 ![Diagram](seqdiag.png)

 - A User triggers a new search
-- The engine performs a search end dispatch a chunk of results to the reranking extension endpoint
+- The engine performs a search and dispatches a specified chunk of results to the reranking extension endpoint
 - The reranking service performs reranking and returns the reordered result to the engine
 - The engine returns the reordered results to the User

 ## Setup

-Setup of the reranking extension consists of two steps.
+The setup of the reranking extension consists of two steps:

 1. Create a reranking web-service.